-Monday to Friday 9am-5pm
+Monday to Friday 9.00am-5.00pm

 Antenatal clinics are based here, as is our assessment midwife and gynaecology clinics.
 A variety of other services are also accessed through women's clinics, such as the maternity social worker and childbirth education.
-Lactation Consultant Services can be contacted on 5454 7288.
+All lactation support clinic appointments can be made on 5454 7288.